Exhibitions

 • How does rye become whiskey?
 How does a gristmill work?
 What tools were needed to weave intricate coverlets?
 Explore the processes of production and the skills required to work in different industries.

-• Try your hand at interactives like the hand-operated washing machine and agricultural fanning mill and explore how technology could make tasks easier while putting people out of work.
+• Try your hand at interactives like the hand-operated washing machine and agricultural fanning mill.

-• View a 300,000 lb. capacity grain bin from the historic building that was previously not accessible to the public.
+• View a 300,000 lb. capacity grain bin that stored grain for the distillery and gristmill.

 • Step inside Christian Overholt’s recreated general store and discover how small businesses operated in the 19th century.